 Of course, this is far from a scientific study, but it’s still interesting.

-The top New Year’s resolutions for 2017
+The top New Year’s resolutions

 - Diet, exercise and weight loss